 Basic requirement for admission into the program.

 Requirements for this degree are somewhat common across colleges.
 GRE/TOEFL may be required.
-GPA needs to be stated as well although there are no minimum criteria.
+GPA needs to be stated as well although this can vary from program to program.
 Knowledge of a Middle Eastern language is not mandatory but is preferable.
 Letters of recommendation and a candidate's statement of purpose may be considered.
 All aspects of an applicant's form are taken into account while considering admissions, including relevant study abroad experience.

 If you have an interest in understanding the vast and complex Middle Eastern region - both culturally and politically - then this program is the one for you.
 Specialized career options like ones in diplomatic relations and human rights are good options for a master's holder in this area.
 Since the Middle East is a source of rich and diverse cultural, religious and political traditions, one can take this degree for academic interest as well or use it a stepping stone into a PhD program or continuing studies.